julianthome/acosolver/README.md

 # Overview

 ACO-Solver is a tool for search-driven constraint solving for the purpose of vulnerability analysis.
-The figure below illustrates how ACO-Solver works.
+The figure below illustrates how ACO-Solver works:

 ![](https://www.dropbox.com/s/t5cbpndjorpweow/archfigure.png?dl=1)